anshumancodes/anshumancdx.xyz/README.md

 - will update!

 ## uses
-- refer to licence.txt to learn about uses of this repo
+- refer to licence.md to learn about uses of this repo